nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/1-StorageFundamentalsForDBAs.md

 # Lab Information

 Your hands-on lab consists of two Windows Servers, each with SQL Server installed with the Polybase feature.
 Also in your lab is a FlashArray for the primary block storage device and storage subsystem for SQL Server instances.
-There is also a FlashBlade, for use as the primary external object storage device used by SQL Server
+There is also a FlashBlade, for use as the primary external object storage device used by SQL Server.

 | Resource      | Description |
 | -----------   | ----------- |